 - 1. Clothing may not be worn which exposes the student's undergarments.
 No clothing will be allowed that has holes above mid-thigh. - 2.
-Clothing may not be worn if it is revealing to the point of distraction; for example, halters, bare midriffs, see-through blouses, extremely tight clothing, loose tank tops that expose the torso or undergarments, all shirt straps must at least 2 inches in width, - 3.
+Clothing may not be worn if it is revealing to the point of distraction; for example, halters, bare midriffs, see-through blouses, extremely tight clothing, loose tank tops that expose the torso or undergarments. - 3.
 Leggings/running pants/yoga pants fall under the extremely tight clothing rule and will be considered a distraction.
 If this type of clothing is worn, the student MUST also wear at all times a top that covers their front and back areas modestly. - 4.
 All clothing must be worn properly.
 For example, pants or shorts must be worn at the waistline.
 Also, extremely baggy shorts and pants will not be permitted. - 5.
-High School--Skirts and shorts must not be shorter than mid-thigh. - 6.
+High School--Skirts and shorts must cover students' undergarments and be in accordance with prevalent standards of modesty. - 6.
 No clothing may be worn that advertises any product or activity that is considered damaging to a person's health or morals; for example: tobacco, alcohol, drugs, vulgarity, obscenity, profanity, sexually explicit, or suggestive messages. - 7.
-No hats, handkerchiefs, do-rags, or caps are to be worn in the buildings.
-Offenses involving these, or similar items, may result in confiscation of items, plus other appropriate punishments. - 8.
+No hats are to be worn in the buildings.
+Offenses involving these, or similar items, may result in confiscation of items, plus other appropriate punishments.
+Ball caps and handkerchiefs will be allowed unless deemed a distraction by a school employee. - 8.
 No visual body piercing other than ears or nose studs.
 Other items must be removed, covered, or use a clear, plastic plug.
 If not, the student can be suspended. - 9.
 No ear gauges will be allowed. - 10.
 No shoes with wheels will be allowed. - 11.
-No pajamas, blankets, or bathrobes will be allowed.

-12. Sunglasses may not be worn inside school buildings unless they are a medical necessity (documentation from a medical provider must be presented to the office)

-- 13. Students who wear clothing that violates the above codes will be required to change clothes or will be sent home.
+No pajamas, blankets, or bathrobes will be allowed. - 12.
+Sunglasses may not be worn inside school buildings unless they are a medical necessity (documentation from a medical provider must be presented to the office) - 13.
+Students who wear clothing that violates the above codes will be required to change clothes or will be sent home.
 Repeated offenses will be treated with more stringent consequences. - 14.
-The principal shall make the final decision dealing with dress and appearance.

-15. Permission may be granted by the principal to temporarily adapt these rules for special class or school occasions.
+The principal shall make the final decision dealing with dress and appearance. - 15.
+Permission may be granted by the principal to temporarily adapt these rules for special class or school occasions.